xmliszt/convo/README.md

 # Convo

-[Convo.website](https://convo.website) helps you practice English conversation with real-life scenarios.
+[Convo.website](https://convo.website) helps you practice English conversation with real-world scenarios.
 It is a gamified experience where you will role play with AI counter-part to steer the conversation towards a set of end goals.

 ![Convo](https://convo.website/og/title-dark.jpg)

 # Introduction

-Welcome to **Convo**, where **language learning** becomes an immersive journey through **real-life scenarios**.
-Our innovative platform offers a diverse range of situations, from everyday **school conversations** to professional **interviews** and **travel experiences**.
-With **Convo**, you'll engage in lifelike conversations powered by intelligent **AI**, making **learning** feel natural and engaging.
-Speak directly to **Convo** and hear its instant responses using advanced **speech recognition** and **synthesis**.
-Plus, enjoy the convenience of **anonymous sign-in** and **conversation saving**, **personalized feedback**, and **evaluation**, and seamless **Google OAuth sign-in**.
-With support for **light and dark mode** and a **classic minimalist design**, **Convo** ensures an optimal learning experience tailored to your preferences.
-Join us today and unlock the power of limitless conversation!
+Welcome to **Convo**, where **language learning** becomes an immersive experience through **real-world conversations**.
+Chat with an **intelligent AI** to hit targets, score points and get constructive feedback.
+All in the name of having fun while learning!
+We offer a dynamic series of practical conversational scenarios that vary in settings, styles and purposes.
+Whether you are a student preparing for a presentation, a professional heading for an interview, or you simply want to go about the daily norms, there is something for you.

+Our innovative platform uses state of the art technology to ensure the best of experiences.
+The user interface is versatile, optimised for both mobile and desktop viewing, and supports dark/light modes.
+Join us today and get chatting about anything, anywhere, anytime!

 # Key features

 ## Immersive Scenario-Based Learning
-Explore a wide range of real-life situations like school conversations, job interviews, and travel experiences.
-Convo offers diverse scenarios that make learning feel like real-life situations.
+Explore a wide range of real-world scenarios.
+From the classroom to the restaurent, casual to formal, presentation-based to dialogue-based.

 ## Intelligent AI Role-Play
 Have lifelike conversations with our smart AI.
 It responds just like a real person, making your learning experience natural and engaging.

 ## Advanced Speech Recognition and Synthesis
-Talk to Convo's AI and hear its responses instantly.
+Speak to Convo's AI and hear its responses instantly.
 It's like having a real conversation, but with technology doing the heavy lifting.

+## Personalised Feedback and Evaluation
+Get helpful tips from Convo's AI on how to improve your language skills.
+It gives feedback on areas like grammar and word choice, so you can become a better speaker.

 ## Anonymous Sign-in and Conversation Saving
 Sign in without sharing personal details and save your conversations for later.
-You can pick up right where you left off whenever you want.
+You can always pick up right where you left off.

-## Personalised Feedback and Evaluation
-Get helpful tips from Convo's AI on how to improve your language skills.
-It gives feedback on things like grammar and word choice, so you can become a better speaker.

 ## Convenient Google OAuth Sign-in
 Sign in easily with your Google account.
 No need to remember another password – just use your existing Google credentials.

 ## Light and Dark Mode Support
 Choose between light and dark mode to suit your preferences.
 Whether you like a bright interface or something easier on the eyes, Convo has you covered.

+## Responsive UI
+Our user interface works seamlessly on both mobile and desktop, so we can keep the conversation on the go wherever you are.

 ## Classic Minimalistic Elegant UI Design
 Enjoy Convo's simple and stylish design.
 It's easy to use and looks great, making your learning experience enjoyable and distraction-free.